 Pier 45 Fisherman's Wharf at the foot of Taylor Street, San Francisco

 The San Francisco Maritime Museum, erected in 1939, was designed to resemble an Art Deco ocean liner.
-The ship-shaped structure, located in the Aquatic Park Bathhouse Building is a beautiful place to visit for some seafaring knowledge and eye candy: The walls inside are covered with colorful psychedelic murals depicting the underwater world.
-Bonus: It's open seven days a week and has free admission.
+The ship-shaped structure, located in the Aquatic Park Bathhouse Building, is a beautiful place to visit for some seafaring knowledge and eye candy—the interior walls are covered with colorful psychedelic murals depicting the underwater world.
+Bonus: It's open seven days a week and offers free admission.

-The San Francisco Museum of Modern Art is a feat of dazzling architecture—just the exterior is a sight to see.
-Like its peers in New York City and Los Angeles, the museum offers unparalleled collections and exhibitions, including interactive media arts, contemporary cinema, and cutting-edge photography from modern artists.
-The ongoing Pop Art Collection with original Warhols and Lichtensteins is definitely worth seeing.
+Like its peers in New York City and Los Angeles, the San Francisco Museum of Modern Art showcases stunning contemporary art collections, including interactive media arts, contemporary cinema, and cutting-edge photography from modern artists.
+The ongoing Pop Art Collection, featuring original Warhols and Lichtensteins, is a must-see in this lifetime.

-Exploratorium is as interactive as museum experiences get, dubbed "a public learning laboratory" that blends science, art, and human perception.
-You can step inside a tornado, turn upside down in a curved mirror, walk on a fog bridge, and more while exploring its 650 hands-on exhibits.
+Dubbed "a public learning laboratory" that blends science, art, and human perception, Exploratorium is as interactive as museum experiences get.
+You can step inside a tornado, turn upside down in a curved mirror, and walk on a fog bridge while exploring more than 650 hands-on exhibits.